ChetanaVK/mini_Compiler/README.md

 # Mini Compiler for the C++ programming language

-Project Aim: To design a Mini Compiler for the C++ programming language which focuses on generating an optimized intermediate code for the C++ source code having specific constructs.
+Goal: To design a Mini Compiler for the C++ programming language which focuses on generating an optimized intermediate code for the C++ source code having specific constructs.

 Works for constructs such as conditional statements, loops and ternary operator.